nathanncohen/interactive_graph_games/README.md

 Once both scripts are started, one can connect with a browser to http://127.0.0.1:5001/.
-The default strategy consists of one cop with speed 1 following a robber with speed 2.
+The default strategy consists of one cop with speed 1 following a robber with speed 2 (played by the user).

 Nathann